-- Complete the Intention to Enroll form.
+- Complete the Palmer School / Rare Book School Intention to Register form.

 - A grader will be determined for you so that you may get credit for the course through completion of a final project.
 We will register you for LIS 710 thus these are not considered to be transfer credits.

 - Courses are 3 credits.
 Tuition is split as follows: 1 credit is paid to RBS and 2 credits plus fees is paid to LIU.